 Your unaligned image stack may have any extension: ".st", ".mrc", or anything else.
 The root name of this stack (before the extension) is used as the dataset name (referred to as "setname") from which other files are named.

 Only one serial section data set can reside in a directory, so generally you should start by creating a directory and moving the raw stack into it.
-If you are just blending montages and want to blend one after another in the same directory, you need to remove the ".ess" file that eTomo uses to keep track of serial section data sets.
+If you have a large montage from SerialEM, put the associated ".mdoc" file in the same directory.
+If you are just blending montages and want to blend one after another in the same directory, you need to remove the ".ess" file that Etomo uses to keep track of serial section data sets.

 This dialog also has a place